anil-650/Clg_labs/DL_lab/ex1.md

-1. Stone 8-bit of data in memory using address
+1. Store 8-bit of data in memory using address
 ```s
 MVI A,49 H
 STA 2501 H
 HLT
 ```
-2. Stone 8-bit of data in memory using indirect address.
+2. Store 8-bit of data in memory using indirect address.
 ```s
 LXI H
 MVI M